sjn/introducing-se/README.md

 # Introducing Street Epistemology

-This site gives a very short introduction to Street Epistemology, in the form of a slideshow and accompanying business cards.
+This site gives a very short introduction to Street Epistemology, in the form of a slideshow and accompanying business cards to give away.

+Please check out [introducing.se](https://introucing.se) to see the site in full.
+Best viewed on a mobile phone!

 # Dependencies and acknowledgments